ztimson/PiKVM/README.md

 # PiKVM - Pi Zero 2 W

 The official PiKVM is expensive so I decided take build my own & add some features in the process:
-- "USB dongle" form-factor with minimal connections
+- Small "USB dongle" form-factor with minimal connections
 - Create access point when not connected to anything for easy access
 - Optional ethernet connection for wired networks
 - E-ink display for showing network information